-No matter what industry you are in, you can't do business on your own.
-So every company has to have various agreements and contracts in place.
+No matter what industry you are in, you can't conduct business on your own.
+So every business has to have various agreements, contracts and terms in place.

-These agreements are often between you and your customers, employees, suppliers or distributors, and the way all these business agreements are enforced is by creating legally binding contracts between the parties involved.
+These agreements can be between you and your customers, employees, suppliers or distributors, and are usually formalised by writing legally binding contracts between the parties involved.

-It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or any other business arrangement, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.
+It doesn't matter what kind of formal transaction it is, whether it's an employee contract, partnership agreement, purchase order, or terms of business with a customer, the agreement must be recognised legally by the courts for it to be enforceable if someone were to challenge it.

 This is why it's important to understand the key components of a legally binding contract when drafting an agreement.